-The capitalisation of expenditure results in an ongoing charge to service expenditure for depreciation which increases the net cost of services, whilst the pension and trading services adjustment reallocate activity between lines in the CIES.
-Details of the amendment are set out below.
-The impact of depreciation on the cost of services would be reversed out as a statutory adjustment through the movement in reserves statement.
+The capitalisation of expenditure results in an ongoing charge to service expenditure for depreciation which increases the net cost of services, whilst the pension and trading services adjustments reallocate activity between lines in the CIES.
+Details of the amendments are set out below.
+The impact of depreciation on the cost of services is reversed out as a statutory adjustment through the movement in reserves statement.